 How much is it?

-Housing ** ~ ALL students automatically receive a $1000 housing scholarship
+Housing: ALL students who house on campus automatically receive a $500.00 housing credit

-*The departmental fee is assessed on a credit basis for the extensive service provided in making arrangements for the course.
+*The departmental fee is assessed for the extensive service provided in making arrangements for the course.

 How long will it take me?